rebeam-org-zz/pandocker/README.md

 The default styles provided in the `styles` directory are based on VS Code markdown export, and need some work.

 The format is as a `<style>` tag, which pandoc can insert directly into the HTML `<head>` element.
-Note that this means this css is included in the html, but note that if you use mathjax the html will still contain external links to a CDN.
+Note that this means that the css is included directly in the html to allow it to work standalone, but note that if you use mathjax the html will still contain external links to a CDN.
 See [this page](https://devilgate.org/blog/2012/07/02/tip-using-pandoc-to-create-truly-standalone-html-files/) for more details.

 Note that to get good results when printing HTML to a PDF, you should specify page size and margins in an `@page` block in CSS; this is shown in the default styles.
 If not, page size should default to A4, and margins should be 1.5cm (although chromium appears to be slightly inconsistent on this, so it may be best to ensure you specify margins in CSS).